 The 21st century has presented the maintenance world with the opportunity to advance their maintenance strategy with new technology.
-Predictive maintenance utilizes sensor data and connected software systems to predict when a failure is likely to occur, thereby reducing unplanned downtime and breakdowns, increasing uptime and maximizing utilization.
+Predictive maintenance utilizes sensor data and connected software systems to predict when a failure is likely to occur, thereby reducing unplanned downtime and breakdowns, increasing uptime and maximizing use.

 Monitoring for future failure allows maintenance to be conducted at the exact time it is needed, rather than too early, while the part still has life, or too late, when the part has already failed.